wwivbbs/docs/usenet.md

 alt.bbs.wwiv    12456    altbbsw
 ```

-* create a text file \wwiv\nets\wwivnet\NEWSRC (yes, no extension) This file will contain
-the list of every group available from your Usenet Provider.
-To populate this list there
+* Generate NEWSRC: This file will contain a list of every group available from your Usenet Provider.
-are two options:
+To populate this list there are two options:

-**Auto-Download NEWSRC**
+**Auto-Generate NEWSRC**
-To have the group list download and populated the next time network mail is processed, add
+To have the group list created and populated the next time network mail is processed, add
 a ```newsrc``` line above the newsgroup lists in news.rc, example:
 ```
 \wwiv\nets\wwivnet\news.rc